jaydonhansen/sudoku-solver/README.md

 # sudoku-solver

-4x4 Sudoku solver using a custom implementation of LogicT
+4x4 Sudoku solver using a custom implementation of LogicT Monad transformer